mvysny/mvysny.github.io/_posts/2019-8-21-Vaadin-8-Who-Steals-My-Focus.md

 [Debugging Your Widgetset Components With SuperDevMode For Dummies](../Debugging-your-widgetset-components-with-superdevmode-for-dummies/) on how to debug the GWT code of your widgetset in superdevmode.

+### 4. Debug the `focus` event listener

+In Firefox / Debugger / Event Listener Breakpoints / Control, you can activate to pause the JS execution on the 'focus' listeners.
+That's excellent since you can see the JavaScript stacktrace as well, which can help greatly in diagnosing the source of the issue.
+However, I'm not sure whether that's going to help in this case or not:

+1. It most probably only triggers when there is an actual focus listener.
+If there's not, the breakpoint will not trigger even if there's a focus change.
+2. The stacktrace is going to be obfuscated in case of GWT; however that's easy to fix, simply by rebuilding the widgetset with debugging info and with the obfuscation disabled.

+### More

-> This chapter is very short, incomplete, and just a general suggestion.
+This chapter is very short, incomplete, and just a general suggestion.
 If you gather more experience in this area, please let me know - I'll update this text and I'll reference you as a co-author.